 Here are some tips you can try for this case:

-Stop other programs which are eating up Internet usage and taking up your system space while you’re watching YouTube video.
+Option 1: Stop other programs that are eating up Internet usage and taking up your system space while you’re watching YouTube videos.
 Also, on your browser, close all the other web tabs you don’t need at the time you’re watching the video.

 Option 2: Update your network card driver to boost your Internet speed.
 Like updating your video driver shown in Fix 3, you can also update your network card driver either manually or automatically through Driver Easy.

 Hopefully, your problem has been solved and you can enjoy watching YouTube videos.
 Feel free to comment below with your own experiences.